immaxchen/RemoteProcessExplorer/README.md

 # RemoteProcessExplorer
-Python web interface for remote processes management for Windows
+Python web interface for remote processes management ( Windows only )

 Put them into same folder and run